YohanJung/online_FM/README.md

 #####
-    "This research was supported by the Korean MSIT (Ministry of Science and ICT), under the National Program for Excellence in SW (2016-0-00018), supervised by the IITP (Institute for Information & communications Technology Planning&Evaluation)"
+This research was supported by the Korean MSIT (Ministry of Science and ICT), under the National Program for Excellence in SW (2016-0-00018), supervised by the IITP (Institute for Information & communications Technology Planning&Evaluation)
 #####